AgileVentures/asyncvoter-slack-command/DEVELOPING.md

 ### Funcational JavaScript

 ECMAScript 2015 (a.k.a.
 ES6) brought a number of new functional features to the standard.
-Node implemented many in v6 and v7, with tail-call optimatisation still .
+Node implemented many in v6 and v7, with tail-call optimatisation still to be implemented in the stable version.

 Functional software languages have a lot to offer our project goals.
+They are especially good for asynchronous and distributed processing.

 With that in mind, these are the features that are practical for our project: